• Skip to primary navigation

 Take a sponge or a small cup of water and pour water around the clamping collar.
 Then look down the drain, and you should see small streams of water where the weep holes are evacuating the water.

-Make sure All the weep holes are flowing water. - Reinstall drain riser
+Make sure All the weep holes are flowing water.
+Shower drain weep holes are flowing water

 Install your weep hole protection.
 You can use either a plastic weep protector or a small amount of pea gravel.
 Don’t overfill with pea gravel.
 You just need to protect the weeps.